How Long Does it Take to File Bankruptcy in California?

 With legal help, you can protect a significant amount of your real estate and personal property through exemptions.
 Much of the bankruptcy case is assessing your eligibility as a debtor, and then determining whether you have assets that can be liquidated into cash for creditors.

-• With Chapter 13 bankruptcy, you work out a debt repayment plan to discharge debts.
+With a Chapter 13 bankruptcy filing, you work out a debt repayment plan to discharge debts.
 Instead of your assets being sold to satisfy debt, you will pay creditors a percentage of what you owe.
 The amount is based on your income, and you pay monthly.
 After the initial proceedings and finalizing the plan, Chapter 13 debt repayment will take at least three to five years depending on your case.

 The initial steps in these cases are preparations you take before filing, and one is the requirement to take a credit counseling course within 180 days prior.
 You will also need to gather and organize a massive amount of paperwork because an important part of Chapter 7 is proving eligibility.
 Qualification is based on whether your income is at or below the state median income for California.
 Additionally, you may be eligible if you meet the Means Test, which measures your disposable income after paying your mortgage and high-priority, monthly expenses.